kaoh/globalplatform/docs/index.md

 For a manual compilation consult the [Readme](https://github.com/kaoh/globalplatform).

-For Windows binaries can be downloaded from [SourceForge](https://sourceforge.net/projects/globalplatform/files/GPShell/).
+Windows binaries can be downloaded from the [GitHub release page](https://github.com/kaoh/globalplatform/releases) or from [SourceForge](https://sourceforge.net/projects/globalplatform/files/GPShell/).

 __NOTE:__ The [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/confirmation.aspx?id=52685) must be also installed.